MatzoMT/cs1302-arcade/README.md

 **Please read the entirety of this file before beginning your project.**

+## Updates

+* **TUE 019-04-23:** User-Friendly Experience Requirement updated to include information about window dimensions and potential local program execution by TA graders.
+No changes were made to the skeleton code.

 ## Due Dates

 * [Team Application](https://ugeorgia.ca1.qualtrics.com/jfe/form/SV_8InWmd5qffHZ2Bv) due by **FRI 2019-04-12 @ 11:55 PM**.